Careers in Paralegal Studies

 Tips for students considering paralegal studies

 First, do your best, academically.
 Attend class, be alert and engaged with class materials, be on time with assignments, and show initiative.
-The Mentor Program and Practicum will provide you with experiences in actual work settings and many courses in the major require projects that get students into the community.
+The Mentor Program and Practicum can provide you with experiences in actual work settings and many courses in the major require projects that get students into the community.
 These real life situations allow you to make important community contacts.
 Participate and show leadership in various extra-curricular activities.

 Second, pick an area of interest to you for a second major or a minor.
-Because paralegal studies majors learn skills that are useful in a variety of employment settings, many major areas will create good combinations.
+Because paralegal studies majors learn skills that are useful in a variety of employment settings, many major or minor areas will create good combinations.
 For example:

 - Business (any major): a career in accounting, personnel, human resources, management, or marketing.